JesseVDHulle/ProjectD/README.md

 To run the SignLanguageApp prototype go to ./SignLanguageApp folder and run "main.py"

 To run the NLP prototype go to the ./NLP folder and run "nlp.py"

+## Concepts
+These are tested techniques from research
+Not the prototype!!!